DiptoChakrabarty/Resume-Generator/README.md

 ## Contact

-- Your Name - Dipto Chakrabarty
+- My Name - Dipto Chakrabarty

 - You can contact me at diptochuck123@gmail.com